Indigenous Harm Reduction Program

 Contact Us

-We are here to support you and your community, and we welcome any feedback, suggestions.
-If you have any questions or would like to learn more about the Indigenous Harm Reduction programs you can email us at harm.reduction@waha.ca or use the following form.
+If you have any questions or would like to learn more about the Indigenous Harm Reduction programs, please reach out to us: harm.reduction@waha.ca.